Virginia DUI Lawyer

 Virginia Reckless Driving Lawyer

 Our team has attorneys who can aggressively fight your reckless driving charges.
 If you have been stopped by an officer and given a reckless driving citation, it is important to remember that this is not handled like a typical traffic ticket by the Commonwealth.
-Reckless Driving is a criminal misdemeanor, and the associated penalties are much worse than a simple fine.
-Our firm has reckless driving attorneys with experience protecting their clients from this type of charge; please contact us to find out how they can help you.
+Reckless driving is a criminal misdemeanor, and the associated penalties are much worse than a simple fine.
+Our firm has reckless driving attorneys with experience protecting their clients from this type of charge, so contact us to find out how they can help you.

-Overall, Fairfax crime rates were at an all time low in 2011, according to the Washington Post.
+Overall, Fairfax crime rates were at an all-time low in 2011, according to the Washington Post.
 However DUI’s are still common in Fairfax, and it is important that you retain excellent representation to make sure you give yourself the best chance at a positive result.
 If your case eventually reaches trial, it will likely be heard at the County Courthouse at 4110 Chain Bridge Road in Fairfax.
 A trial can be an uncomfortable place, especially if you don’t have any experience in a courtroom.
 Our attorneys will stand by your side to make sure that you are as confident and comfortable as possible when there is so much on the line.
+Click here to learn more.

 Prince William County

-There are two large, independent cities that act almost as a gateway from Virginia to Washington D.C.
+There are two large, independent cities that act almost as a gateway from Virginia to Washington, D.C.
 Arlington and Alexandria both have major roadways running through them that act as a circulatory system for the District.
-That means that if you take a quick trip to the City for Dinner, or if you were getting happy hour before leaving work, you will have to travel through one of these two cities to get back home.
-As a result, the local law enforcement and the Commonwealth handle DUI cases very aggressively.
+That means that many Virginia residents who take a quick trip to D.C. for dinner, or attend happy hour before leaving work, will have to travel through one of these two cities to get back home.
+This results in a considerable number of DUI charges stemming from stops by law enforcement, all of which are prosecuted aggressively by the Commonwealth.
+For more information on V.E.
+Hicks Attorney at Law in Northern Virginia, visit this link.

 Please call for a FREE consultation (703) 957 7070